In addition to the information below, please also see the e-learning guide available at www.unfpa.org/public/home/publications

 Detailed information about national legislation and policy relating to gender issues in asylum claims can be found here.

-For a more general overview of masculinities in conflict and peacebuilding context, Saferworld produced a comprehensive report on Masculinities, conflict and peacebuilding: perspectives on men through a gender lens , which complements International Alert’s report on Re-thinking gender in peacebuilding.
-For questions surrounding men, forced migration and resettlement, Forced Migration Review recently published a piece exploring Who will resettle single Syrian men?, while other articles have explored some of the multiple and sometimes unexpected ways in which gender can impact on men’s experiences of migration and displacement.
+For a more general overview of masculinities in conflict and peacebuilding context, Saferworld produced a comprehensive report on Masculinities, conflict and peacebuilding: perspectives on men through a gender lens, which complements International Alert’s report on Re-thinking gender in peacebuilding.
+For questions surrounding men, forced migration and resettlement, Forced Migration Review recently published a piece exploring Who will resettle single Syrian men?while other articles have explored some of the multiple and sometimes unexpected ways in which gender can impact men’s experiences of migration and displacement.
 Scholarly research has also started to critically explore masculinities in conflict, as well as the roles of intersecting masculinities in the European refugee crisis.

 Leading jurisprudence in many national jurisdictions has also recognised various forms of gender-related persecution as grounds for asylum.
 Links to important cases involving gender-related and gender-specific persecution can be found below.